danielsordi/cs732-todo-list-demo/README.md

 7. **step-6-completing-deleting:** In this step, we show how to use `useState()` to create a _stateful_ value in React.
 We also show how we can _propagate_ events - such as button clicks - up the component hierarchy using event props.
 Finally, we show how we can appropriately call the stateful value's _setter_ function to modify and remove todo items.

 8. **step-7-adding-todos:** In this step, we add a new component `NewTodoForm` - which lets users specify the description and due date of a new todo item.
 We also style this component, and hook up its functionality so that new todos can be successfully added to our app.

+9. **step-8-searching:** In this step, we add a search bar to our todo list, so we can easily filter the list according to the todos' descriptions.
+This is the final frontend-focused video in the series.